BASTAcode/BASTA/docs/install.rst

 pointing to the BASTA virtual environment!
 The script will try to import the compiled modules to check the compiled files.

 .. _ref_hooks:

 Git hooks
 ---------

+*If you don't want to contribute to BASTA, you can skip this section!*

 BASTA uses ``pre-commit`` to manage git hooks, and the final setup task is to activate them: